sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

   }

   // If there are pending passive effects, schedule a callback to process them.
-  // Do this as early as possible,
-  // so it is queued before anything else that might get scheduled in commit phase. if (
+  // Do this as early as possible before anything else in commit phase. if (
     (finishedWork.subtreeFlags & PassiveMask) !== NoFlags ||
     (finishedWork.flags & PassiveMask) !== NoFlags